syntasso/kratix-docs/docs/main/08-troubleshooting.md

    the resource request (if any)
 1. `kratix.io/work-cleanup` for cleaning up the Work/WorkPlacement resources
    created by the resource request
-1. `kratix.io/workflows-cleanup` for cleaning up the workflows created by the resource request
+1. `kratix.io/workflows-cleanup` for cleaning up the Workflows created by the resource request

 Kratix completes these actions in order, so if a resource request is stuck in